Skip to content

 export PALS_RPC_TIMEOUT=240

-export MPIR_CVAR_GATHERV_INTER_SSEND_MIN_PROCS=-1 #to solve the sync send issue in Horovod seg fault
+export MPIR_CVAR_GATHERV_INTER_SSEND_MIN_PROCS=-1 # to solve the sync send issue in Horovod seg fault

-export CCL_ATL_SYNC_COLL=1 #to avoid potential hang at large scale
+export CCL_ATL_SYNC_COLL=1 # to avoid potential hang at large scale

-export CCL_OP_SYNC=1 #to avoid potential hang at large scale
+export CCL_OP_SYNC=1 # to avoid potential hang at large scale

-CPU Affinity
+CPU affinity

 mpiexec ... --cpu-bind=${CPU_BIND}

-When running 12 ranks per node with these settings the frameworks use 3 cores, with Horovod tightly coupled with the frameworks using one of the 3 cores, and oneCCL using a separate core for better performance, eg. with rank 0 the frameworks would use cores 2,3,4, Horovod would use core 4, and oneCCL would use core 5.
+When running 12 ranks per node with these settings, the framework uses 4 cores per rank, with Horovod pinned to one of those 4 cores and oneCCL using a separate core for better performance.
+For example, rank 0 would use cores 4--7 for the framework, core 4 for Horovod, and core 42 for oneCCL.

-Distributed Training
+Distributed training

 Distributed training with TensorFlow on Aurora is facilitated through Horovod, using Intel Optimization for Horovod.

-A simple Job Script
+A simple job script

-Below we give a simple job script:
+Below is a simple job script:

 #!/bin/bash -l